Tomato Soup to Write Home About

 Today I had the most wonderful tomato soup.
 And I actually made it!
 Okay, it wasn’t fancy or very fussy, and actually, it could have been pureed a little bit smoother.
 But it tasted just about perfect: full-bodied and fresh, not too sour, but not too dulled with milk or cream that you can’t taste the tang of the tomato at all.
 And it wasn’t too loose or chunky, like a marinara sauce, either.
 So I guess I was able to solve all my pet peeves about tomato soup by simply making it myself.

 I added a handful of basil leaves right at the end.
 I’ll admit that it’s out of season.
 But these past few days have been absolutely FREEZING in the city, and I felt like this reminder of sunnier days might help warm me up even more.
-I’m not happy about this sudden change.
+I’m not happy about this sudden drop in temperatures.
 The wind makes me furious somehow with each gust, so that I’m walking around the streets hunchbacked, with my eyebrows furrowed and nose crinkled up like a crotchety old woman catching a glimpse of porn.
 I really need to get into yoga class more.

 I’m not sure how most people make their tomato soup, but I started out with a mirepoix of carrots, onions and celery plus one other ingredient, which I think really made a difference: a couple fresh chili peppers.
 These cayenne peppers were actually still growing on the roof.
 I guess it’s not too cold for them still.
 (But they tasted very mild; this soup is not really very spicy.)
 I think you could easily swap these for a pinch of red pepper flakes.